Skip to main content

 • Lenience (mins): 0

 • Ask: Word this question so that it pays the extra hour if they answer "No".
-So something like: "Are you voluntarily waving your right to your meal break on your own accord?"
+So something like: "Are you voluntarily waiving your right to your meal break on your own accord?"

 • Then: Meal Break Question: Add Allowance